dat-ecosystem/dat/README.md

 #### Temporary Database

 Use the `--temp` option to keep the metadata in memory instead of the `.dat` folder.

+### Sharing or Download files with [dat.land](http://dat.land)

+You can use the `--webrtc` option to share files to dat.land.
+You'll need to install `electron-webrtc` in order for this to work.

 ## Troubleshooting